CaptainQuark/redux-sands/README.md

 Get reducer for integration with the store.
 Variable, not a function.

 ### `saga`
-Get the saga for integraton with the store's middleware.
+Get the saga for integration with the store's middleware.
 Variable, not a function.

 ### `types(...)`
 Get a mapping of all used reducer-names to the internally used action-types.
 If no strings are provided, a complete map of all names is returned.
-Otherwise provide a set of requested names, seperated by colon.
+Otherwise provide a set of requested names, separated by colon.

 > Example: ```wrapper.types("update", "remove")